protontypes/open-sustainable-technology/README.md

 - [MOM6](https://github.com/NOAA-GFDL/MOM6) - A numerical representation of the ocean fluid with applications from the process scale to the planetary circulation scale.
 - [MOM5](https://github.com/mom-ocean/MOM5) - A numerical ocean model based on the hydrostatic primitive equations.
 Development of the model is managed through this GitHub site.
 - [hector](https://github.com/JGCRI/hector) - An open source, object-oriented, simple global climate carbon-cycle model.
-- [pyhector](https://github.com/openclimatedata/pyhector) - Python interface for the simple global climate carbon-cycle model Hector.
+- [pyhector](https://github.com/openclimatedata/pyhector) - A Python interface for the simple global climate carbon-cycle model Hector.
 - [Apache Open Climate Workbench](https://github.com/apache/climate) - An effort to develop software that performs climate model evaluations using model outputs from a variety of different sources.
 - [NorESM](https://github.com/NorESMhub/NorESM) - Norwegian Earth System Model and Documentation.
 - [CliMT](https://github.com/CliMT/climt) - A Toolkit for building Earth system models in Python.
-- [climlab](https://github.com/brian-rose/climlab) - Python package for process-oriented climate modeling.
+- [climlab](https://github.com/brian-rose/climlab) - A Python package for process-oriented climate modeling.
 - [FAIR](https://github.com/OMS-NetZero/FAIR) - Finite Amplitude Impulse-Response simple climate-carbon-cycle model.
 - [CLIMADA](https://github.com/CLIMADA-project/climada_python) - Stands for CLIMate ADAptation and is a probabilistic natural catastrophe impact model, that also calculates averted damage (benefit) thanks to adaptation measures of any kind (from grey to green infrastructure, behavioural, etc.).
 - [ClimateMARGO.jl](https://github.com/ClimateMARGO/ClimateMARGO.jl) - A Julia implementation of MARGO, an idealized framework for optimization of climate change control strategies.
 - [ClimateTools.jl](https://github.com/JuliaClimate/ClimateTools.jl) - A collection of commonly-used tools in climate science.
 Basics of climate field analysis are covered, with some forays into exploratory techniques associated with climate scenarios design.
 - [MetSim](https://github.com/UW-Hydro/MetSim) - A meteorological simulator and forcing disaggregator for hydrologic modeling and climate applications.
 - [MimiFUND.jl](https://github.com/fund-model/MimiFUND.jl) - Climate Framework for Uncertainty, Negotiation and Distribution.
-- [DICE.jl](https://github.com/Libbum/DICE.jl) - The Dynamic Integrated model of Climate and the Economy model family are a popular and capable type of simple Integrated Assessment Model of climate-change economics pioneered by William Nordhaus.
+- [DICE.jl](https://github.com/Libbum/DICE.jl) - The Dynamic Integrated model of Climate and the Economy model family are a popular and capable type of simple Integrated Assessment Model of climate change economics pioneered by William Nordhaus.
 - [LPJmL](https://gitlab.pik-potsdam.de/lpjml/LPJmL) - A process-based model that simulates climate and land-use change impacts on the terrestrial biosphere, the water and carbon cycle and on agricultural production.
 - [ipcc_sr15_scenario_analysis](https://github.com/iiasa/ipcc_sr15_scenario_analysis) - Scenario analysis notebooks for the IPCC Special Report on Global Warming of 1.5°C.
-- [Raven](https://github.com/Ouranosinc/raven) - Is made to help scientists run hydrological modeling experiments with climate change projections.
+- [Raven](https://github.com/Ouranosinc/raven) - Made to help scientists run hydrological modeling experiments with climate change projections.
 - [NEMO](https://www.nemo-ocean.eu/) - A state-of-the-art modeling framework for research activities and forecasting services in ocean and climate sciences, developed in a sustainable way by a European consortium.
 - [ESMF](https://github.com/esmf-org/esmf) - The Earth System Modeling Framework is a suite of software tools for developing high-performance, multi-component Earth science modeling applications.
 - [RegESM](https://github.com/uturuncoglu/RegESM) - Regional Earth System Model is designed to be a state-of-art coupled modeling system that allows using variety of different earth system model components as well as their integration with co-processing tool.